Dr Sofiat Olaosebikan

 • experimentation.

-In addition to my research on matching problems, I am currently working with researchers in the School of Engineering at the University of Glasgow, on the design of efficient algorithms for future wireless communications.
-This collaboration is exploring resource allocation problem in cell-free massive MIMO (the enabling technology for 6G).
+In addition to my research on matching problems, I have worked with researchers in the School of Engineering at the University of Glasgow, on the design of efficient algorithms for future wireless communications.
+Moreover, I am also currently working on bridging the gap between reinforcement learning and matching theory.

 Publications